CarGurus Header

 What is the Vauxhall Grandland?

-The Grandland is Vauxhall’s entrant into what is one of the automotive market’s fiercest battlegrounds, the midsize SUV sector.
-This is the British brand’s answer to popular cars such as the Seat Ateca, Skoda Karoq, Toyota C-HR, Honda CR-V, Mazda CX-5, Hyundai Tucson, Volkswagen Tiguan, Ford Kuga, Cupra Terramar, and many others besides.
+The Grandland is Vauxhall’s entry into what is one of the automotive market’s fiercest battlegrounds: the mid-size SUV sector.
+This is the British brand’s riposte to popular cars such as the Seat Ateca, Skoda Karoq, Toyota C-HR, Honda CR-V, Mazda CX-5, Hyundai Tucson, Volkswagen Tiguan, Ford Kuga, Cupra Terramar and many others.

-Notice that it’s not called the Vauxhall Grandland X, mind.
-That last little part of Vauxhall’s naming convention was dropped a while ago, and since then, the firm’s SUV lineup has seen even more change.
-Not only has the old Grandland been replaced by this new one, but the smaller Crossland SUV has been replaced by the new Frontera.
+Notice that it’s not called the Vauxhall Grandland X any more.
+That last part of Vauxhall’s naming convention was dropped a while ago, and the firm’s SUV line-up has seen even more change since then.
+Not only has the old Grandland stepped aside for a new one, the smaller Crossland SUV has been replaced by a new Frontera.

-With Vauxhall sitting alongside other members of the huge Stellantis parts-sharing colossus including Peugeot, Citroen, Fiat, DS, Jeep and others, it’s no surprise that the latest Grandland shares a lot - including its STLA platform - with the latest version of the Peugeot 3008.
-However, the Grandland distinguishes itself with the same Vizor front-end styling that was originally introduced on the Vauxhall Mokka crossover, and rolled out to other Vauxhall models such as the Astra hatchback.
+With Vauxhall sitting alongside other members of the Stellantis automotive colossus (including Peugeot, Citroen, Fiat, DS, Jeep and others), it’s no surprise the latest Grandland shares a lot – including its ‘STLA’ platform – with the latest version of the Peugeot 3008.
+The Vauxhall distinguishes itself with the same ‘Vizor’ front-end styling that was first introduced on the Vauxhall Mokka crossover, then rolled out to other models such as the Astra hatchback.
 This time, however, the theme gets a new twist, with a bold new lighting signature.

-Initially, one fully electric and one mild hybrid version of the Grandland are available, but that offering will expand over time, with bigger battery electric versions, four-wheel-drive versions (for now, all Grandlands are front-wheel drive regardless of powertrain, despite the chunky SUV looks) and perhaps a plug-in hybrid.
+There’s one fully electric and one mild hybrid version of the Grandland available, and the EV is available with either front- or all-wheel drive.
+The range is likely to expand over time, though, with bigger-battery electric versions and perhaps a plug-in hybrid.

-• Like with many Vauxhall products, the Grandland has seats that have been certified by experts from AGR (Aktion Gesunder Rucken), which translates from the German into the ‘Campaign for Healthier Backs'.
-They’d know, we suppose, but we can’t honestly say we found the seats to be any comfier than ordinary ones, plus the wheel to adjust the angle of the seatback is very difficult to get to because it’s tucked behind the mounting of the seat belt socket.
+• As with many Vauxhall vehicles, the Grandland has seats that have been certified by experts from AGR (Aktion Gesunder Rucken), which translates from the German into ‘Campaign for Healthier Backs'.
+They’d know, we suppose, but we can’t honestly say we found the seats to be any comfier than others.
+The wheel to adjust the angle of the seat-back is also difficult to access because it’s tucked behind the mounting of the seat belt socket.

-• On all Grandlands, you’ll see that on the back end of the car, the Vauxhall name is illuminated, and sits between two illuminated lines running the width of the car and joining up the tail lights.
-On GS and Ultimate versions, these are joined by a similar lighting signature at the front of the car, which incorporates an illuminated Vauxhall logo (it’s an Opel logo on foreign examples).
+• On all Grandlands, you’ll notice the Vauxhall name is illuminated at the rear.
+It sits between two illuminated lines running the width of the car and joining up the tail lights.
+On GS and Ultimate versions, these are joined by a similar light signature at the front, which incorporates an illuminated Vauxhall logo (or an Opel badge on European examples, of course).

-• If you’re ready to go all-electric: While prices for the mild hybrid versions of the Grandland look to be a little high compared with the competition, the prices of the electric version look to be a lot more competitive.
-Just make sure you can charge at home and you can live with the 325-mile range.
+• If you’re ready to go electric: While prices for the mild hybrid versions of the Grandland look a little high compared with the competition, the electric version is a lot more competitive.
+Just make sure you can charge at home, and that you can live with the 323-mile range.

-• If you’re on a budget: The mild-hybrid version in entry-level Design trim is the cheapest Grandland, and it comes with most of the kit you really need, although it does without the interesting front lights of the other versions, which is kinda the car’s whole party piece.
+• If you’re on a budget: The mild hybrid version in entry-level Design trim is the cheapest Grandland, and it comes with most of the kit you really need.
+It does without the interesting front lights of the other versions, though, which are arguably the car’s party piece.

-• If you’re a company car driver: It’s a no-brainer, go for the electric one.
-You’ll pay barely anything in Benefit-in-Kind company car tax bills compared to what you’ll pay on the mild hybrid, saving you thousands, and that’ll remain the case for the next few years at least.
+• If you’re a company car driver: It’s a no-brainer – go for the electric one.
+You’ll pay barely anything in Benefit-in-Kind company car tax compared to the mild hybrid, saving you thousands of pounds.
+That will remain the case for the next few years, at least.

 Ivan Aistrop